Pakistan to Australia: 5 cool destinations - 1 not so cool is written by Jens Skovgaard Andersen.

 Pakistan - wild and rugged beauty

-My first - and in many ways last - large expedition brought me from Kathmandu to London.
+My first - and in many ways last - major expedition brought me off Kathmandu, to London.
 I left as a big teenager and came home as a grown young man.
 The trip went through mainly Nepal, India, Pakistan, Iran and Turkey, and especially Pakistan wild beauty stuck in my heart.

 I did not know much about Pakistan from home, except that it was where many guest workers in Denmark came from.
 But I was blown backwards.
 Of the culture, of the food, of the hospitality and most of nature.
 For weeks we drove around surrounded by the world's highest mountains on the Karakoram Highway and I could not help but contemplate and sniff the impressive surroundings.
 When you come from a country without high mountains, there is something mesmerizing about moving in landscapes where the earth is upright.